Home Buying

 Stamp duty for first home buyers in Tasmania

-In Tasmania, first home buyers can get a concession only when purchasing an established property.
+In Tasmania, first home buyers can get a full exemption when purchasing an established property.
 If you're purchasing a new property, you're eligible for the First Home Owners Grant but don't receive any concessions on stamp duty.

 First home buyers of established homes in Tasmania are eligible for a full exemption from property transfer duty on homes with a dutiable value of $750,000 or less, provided the settlement occurs between 18 February 2024 and 30 June 2026.
 For off-the-plan units, a 50% reduction in transfer duty applies if the unit is valued at less than $750,000, and the sale agreement was signed between 1 July 2024 and 30 June 2026.